vercel/swr-site/pages/docs/conditional-fetching.en-US.md

 // ...or return a falsy value
 const { data } = useSWR(() => shouldFetch ? '/api/data' : null, fetcher)

-// ... or throw an error when user.id is not defined const { data } = useSWR(() => '/api/data?uid=' + user.id, fetcher)
+// ...or throw an error when user.id is not defined const { data } = useSWR(() => '/api/data?uid=' + user.id, fetcher)
 ```